In memory of Suleiman Bakhit: 'A hero in his own right'

 Last week, the Young Global Leaders (YGLs) of the World Economic Forum lost a prized member of its community; Jordanian YGL Suleiman Bakhit.

-From 2010 until recently, Mr. Nasser served as the Managing Director of the Middle East Scientific Institute for Security (MESIS) based in Amman, Jordan.
+From 2010 until 2021, Mr. Nasser served as the Managing Director of the Middle East Scientific Institute for Security (MESIS) based in Amman, Jordan.
 In this position, he focused on addressing chemical, biological, radiological, and nuclear (CBRN) risks across the Middle East region.
 During the same period, he also headed the Middle East Regional Secretariat, the first of eight secretariats to be established globally under the European Union’s Centres of Excellence initiative on CBRN issues.

 Previously, Mr. Nasser worked in the office of His Majesty King Abdullah II of Jordan, where he last served as Senior Analyst in the Foreign Affairs Directorate.
 During that time, he managed several bilateral and thematic files and led analytical studies on Jordan’s regional and international relations.